- Religion and Philosophy»

 ~ TITUS: A Case Study in The Importance of Embracing Godly Principles ~

 If you want to live a holy life please read on.
 Paul was quite adamant that those desiring to lead must do so by example.
 It is important that we embrace the very principles that we teach!
 Titus contains a wealth of moral standards to help one become a wise, successful, gallant spiritual leader.
+Paul actually calls Titus; "A true son in the faith.
+He provides us with a list of qualifications for elders.
+This list is confirmed by a similar list in I Timothy 3.

 Here in Titus the Apostle Paul encourages strong committed and dedicated godly spiritual leadership.
 He also encourages him to confront rebellion as well as unruly false teachers.
 If our service for the Lord is not really sincere it is in vain.
 Instead of encouraging the Fruit of the Spirit to manifest, it will encourage the works of the flesh to rise.
 No doubt we are living in some interesting times in these last days.
 Some of everything is happening and fewer even respect what has been deemed sacred by God.
 There are those who will do and say anything anywhere.
 It is important to seek the will of the Lord in whatever we do in our efforts to serve Him.
 Truly God is faithful and He deserves the best from us.